Pediatric Orthopedic Surgeons treating Split Spinal Cord Malformation

 • Hydrocephalus: In rare cases, SSCM exists with hydrocephalus, a condition where there is an accumulation of fluid in the brain.

 The severity of symptoms can vary between severe and none at all for individuals with SSCM.
-If you or a loved one are experiencing any of these symptoms, it is important to seek medical attention.
+If you or a loved one is experiencing any of these symptoms, it is important to seek medical attention.
 Expert doctors like those at Medical City Children’s Orthopedics and Spine Specialists will test the patient to confirm SSCM and immediately devise a treatment plan.

 Diagnosis of Split Spinal Cord Malformation

 To diagnose Split Spinal Cord Malformation (SSCM), doctors may perform a variety of tests and exams.
-The diagnose will evaluate the patient’s symptoms and determine the location and severity of the split in the spinal cord.
+The diagnosis will evaluate the patient’s symptoms and determine the location and severity of the split in the spinal cord.

 Some of the diagnostic tests that diagnose SSCM include: